Kiarasinghh/cse15l-lab-reports/Lab Report 1.md

 Working directory: home

 This command moved the prompt into the lecture1 directory which can be seen with lecture1 being written after the "~/".
+This happens since lecture1 is a directory in home.

 This output is not an error as the `cd` command was used correctly.